kyma-project/btp-manager/docs/user/03-11-customize_secret.md

 * Connect a namespace to a specific subaccount without creating a namespace-based Secret because the `sap-btp-service-operator` Secret already includes your custom credentials.
 See [Namespace-Level Mapping](03-22-namespace-level-mapping.md).

 > [!NOTE]
 > If you have created a new non-default SAP Service Manager service instance and used its credentials to create your customized `sap-btp-manager` Secret, you can delete your Kyma cluster associated with this Secret regardless of the existing service instances and bindings created in this cluster.
-> The deletion of the cluster is not blocked by the undeleted service instances or bindings.
+> The undeleted service instances or bindings do not block the deletion of the cluster.